AliAzimiD/karchiz/README.md

 consider placing the install command in a `setup.sh` script so the required packages can be preinstalled during container setup.

-Configuration
+### Configuration
-config/api_config.yaml: Main scraping + DB parameters
-Environment variables override YAML settings.
-Database credentials are pulled from `POSTGRES_*` variables or files so no passwords live in the repo.
+The main settings live in `config/api_config.yaml`.
+Database credentials are loaded from `POSTGRES_*` variables or Docker secrets so no passwords live in the repository.
+You can override the API endpoint by setting the environment variable `API_BASE_URL`.

 CI/CD
-Minimal example in .github/workflows/ci.yml sets up mypy checks, lint, bandit, tests, code coverage.
+Minimal example in `.github/workflows/ci.yml` sets up mypy checks, lint, bandit, tests and code coverage.

 ## Data Visualization with Superset
 This project integrates [Apache Superset](https://superset.apache.org/) for exploring the scraped